appwrite/awesome-appwrite/README.md

 * **Appwrite + Vue Podcast Transcript** A simple Podcast Transcript app built with Appwrite, Deepgram and Vue.
 [Source Code](https://github.com/timothee-durand/appwrite-transcript)

 ### Nuxt
-* **[nuxt3-appwrite package](https://github.com/YsarocK/nuxt-appwrite)** A package to simply implement Appwrite in your Nuxt 3 project.
+* **nuxt3-appwrite package** A package to simply implement Appwrite in your Nuxt 3 project.
 Composable, Routes guards & no config needed.
-[Documentation](https://nuxt-appwrite.etiennemoureton.fr)
+[Source Code](https://github.com/YsarocK/nuxt-appwrite), [Documentation](https://nuxt-appwrite.etiennemoureton.fr)

 * **Appwrite + Nuxt 3 Workout-Buddy** This is a Nuxt 3 App that uses Appwrite as a backend to showcase the uses of Appwrite Databases and Collections, Authentication, and Pinia stores through CRUD operations!
 [Source Code](https://github.com/EshaanAgg/workout-buddy)